ezraroi/Human-AI-Collab/output/manuscript_sections.md

 ### The Mechanism: Bridging Dialogical (NB1) and Embodied (NB2)
 The Recursive Loop IS the Process: The system operates via a cycle: Thought/Felt Sense (Beta Element) → Externalize (to AI/Journal) → Challenge (AI provides Functional Alterity as turn-by-turn resistance) → Internalize/Process (Human Alpha Function, checked via Felt Sense) → Materialize Insight (Journal entry/Alpha Element) → New Capacity (C increases) → REPEAT.
 Alpha Function 🤝 Felt Sense: Bion's Alpha Function transforms raw, unprocessed experience into thinkable form, with Felt Sense serving as the Channel 1 verification signal during the process.
 Beta Elements are raw, unprocessed experience; Alpha Elements are the resulting thinkable thoughts, v**erified through Felt Sense—sometimes culminating in a Felt Shift when articulation precisely matches what was implicitly held.T**he Human container (S\_e) enables access to the Felt Sense.
-Internally Persuasive Discourse 🤝 Resonation: Bakhtin's concept finds its embodied test in Gendlin's Resonation.
-A word/idea becomes "internally persuasive" when it resonates with the Felt Sense, causing a Felt Shift.
-Authoritative discourse feels "tight."
+Internally Persuasive Discourse 🤝 Resonation: Bakhtin's concept finds its v**erification **in Gendlin's felt sense.
+A word/idea becomes "internally persuasive" when it is v**erified through Felt Sense,** marked by a Felt Shift when the articulation ‘fits.’Authoritative discourse feels "tight."
 Functional Alterity 🤝 Embodied Activation: The AI's turn-by-turn resistance increases the likelihood that Felt Sense becomes salient as a Channel 1 verification signal.
 The "Productive Fiction" of dialogue triggers embodied readiness (breathing changes, somatic markers via as-if loop).
 The body responds to meaning and simulated relationship, not physical presence.

 ---